-I received a tweet from Susanne Wolf in January of this year accompanied by the photo above.
+I received a tweet from Susanne Wolf accompanied by the photo above.
 It read, “Thanks to you Bob: reaching our goal and going shopping in Paris next week.”

 I recognized her as a customer of my SalesRX online training immediately and emailed her to ask her to share her success story.
 Her undergarment business Tops and Bottoms is in Prince George, Canada.
 Their motto is We help women look and feel beautiful.

-At a time when other brick and mortar retailers are down double-digits, she’s had a 19% gain.
+At a time when other brick and mortar retailers are down double-digits, she’s had a 19 percent gain.

 How did she do that?
 With the help of my online retail sales training program.

 Suzanne can tell you more about her experience.

 “Small business is a big risk.
 A person who starts a business has to be a strong person.
 You have to educate yourself, and you have to be able to change.”